anwaypimpalkar/anwaypimpalkar/README.md

 # Hello there! 🧠🦾

 My name is Anway.
 I am a Master's student pursuing Biomedical Engineering at Johns Hopkins University (Baltimore, USA).
-My research interests are primarily in neuroengineering and neuroscience and I am looking to dive deeper into these fields.
+My research interests are primarily in neuroengineering, particularly EEG and EMG based BCI/HCIs and prosthetics.

 I previously completed my BTech in Electronics and Telecommunication Engineering at College of Engineering Pune (Pune, IN) in May 2023.